 Beyond Stratford, her extensive theatre credits include:

-• Mirvish Productions: Performing as Velma Von Tussel in the Canadian premiere and the first U.S. National Tour of Hairspray.
+• Mirvish Productions: Velma Von Tussel in the Canadian premiere and first U.S. National Tour of Hairspray.

-• Recent Work: In 2025, she starred as Vera in Alan Doyle’s Tell Tale Harbour at Mirvish’s Royal Alexandra Theatre in Toronto.
+• Most Recently: In 2025, Susan starred as Vera in Alan Doyle’s Tell Tale Harbour at Mirvish’s Royal Alexandra Theatre in Toronto.

-• Other Notable Credits: She has appeared at Soulpepper (A Christmas Carol, Spoon River), the National Arts Centre (Jacques Brel), and Canadian Stage (The House of Martin Guerre).
+• Other Notable Credits: Susan has appeared at Soulpepper (A Christmas Carol, Spoon River); the National Arts Centre (Jacques Brel); and Canadian Stage (The House of Martin Guerre).

 Film and Television